apache/couchdb/share/doc/src/api/basics.rst

 ``GET`` operation, while updates are handled by either a ``POST`` or ``PUT`` request.
 There are some differences between the information that must be supplied for the different methods.
-For a guide to the basic HTTP methods and request structure, see :ref:`api-format`.
+For a guide to the basic HTTP methods and request structure, see :ref:`api/format`.

 For nearly all operations, the submitted data, and the returned data structure, is defined within a JavaScript Object Notation (JSON) object.